Need a sure-fire way to improve career performance at your organization?

 Have you ever noticed how successful individuals often credit their mentors for their accomplishments?
 Mentors play a crucial role in our professional development, providing guidance, support, and invaluable insights gained from their own experiences.
 Seeking out a mentor who can help you navigate your career path and offer valuable feedback throughout the reflection process can significantly enhance its effectiveness and impact on your career growth.

 Self-reflection can also help us identify and capitalize on our unique strengths.
 By taking the time to understand our natural talents and abilities, we can leverage them to stand out in our chosen field.
 For example, if you discover through self-reflection that you have excellent communication skills, you can focus on honing those skills and seeking opportunities that allow you to showcase them.
-This self-awareness can lead to increased job satisfaction and a sense of fulfillment in your career.
+This self-awareness tends to translate directly into better job fit.
+Knowing where your strengths lie makes it easier to seek out the work that gets the most from them.

 Another benefit of self-reflection is the ability to identify and address our weaknesses.
 By acknowledging areas where we may be lacking, we can take proactive steps to improve ourselves.
 This might involve seeking additional training or education, seeking feedback from colleagues or supervisors, or even taking on new challenges that push us outside of our comfort zone.
 Embracing our weaknesses and actively working to overcome them can lead to personal and professional growth.

 Moreover, self-reflection can help us stay aligned with our values and passions.
-As we progress in our careers, it’s easy to get caught up in the pursuit of success and lose sight of what truly matters to us.
+As careers progress, the pace of work can crowd out the reflection needed to stay aligned with your actual priorities.
 Regular self-reflection allows us to reassess our priorities and ensure that our career choices align with our values and passions.
 It helps us avoid burnout and maintain a sense of purpose and fulfillment in our work.

 Ultimately, as Gino puts it, “When we fall behind even though we’re working hard, our response is often just to work harder.
 But in terms of working smarter, our research suggests that we should take time for reflection.”